 In Freezing a Brain Washed And Crazy Satellizer stabs Kazuya Aoi right through the chest, mortally wounding him.
 The shock of doing so is enough to let her shake off the brainwashing, only to Freakout seconds later when she realizes what she did.

-Kakashi uses his Raikiri against a held-in-place Zabuza, only for Haku to take the blow for him.
-In the anime this gave him a sizable stomach wound, but in the manga, Kakashi's forearm went most of the way through his abdomen.
+Kakashi uses his Raikiri against an immobilised Zabuza, only for Haku to take the blow for him.
+In the anime this gave him a sizeable stomach wound, but in the manga, Kakashi's forearm went most of the way through his abdomen.